EXCLUSIVE-ByteDance censored anti-China content in Indonesia until mid-2020- sources

 "They wanted a non-political happy tone for the app," one of the people said.

-The guidelines changed in the second quarter of 2020, when it became possible to read articles on previously censored topics on the BaBe app, a separate source said, calling it a "learning process for ByteDance."
+The guidelines changed in mid-2020, when it became possible to read articles on previously censored topics on the BaBe app, a separate source said, calling it a "learning process for ByteDance."

 A 2019 internal ByteDance presentation reviewed by Reuters describes BaBe as Indonesia's top news app with more than 8 million monthly active users and 30 million downloads by the end of 2019.

-(Additional reporting by Brenda Goh in Shanghai and Yingzhi Yang, editing by Jonathan Weber and Nick Tattersall)
+(Additional reporting by Brenda Goh in Shanghai and Yingzhi Yang, editing by Jonathan Weber and Nick Tattersall and Edward Tobin)

 ((f.potkin@thomsonreuters.com;))